 - a.
 Laboratory fume hoods are the most important components used to protect laboratory employees and students from exposure to hazardous chemicals and agents used in the laboratory. - b.
 Laboratory fume hoods are not meant for either storage or disposal of chemicals.
-For example, if a hood must be used for storage, it may not provide adequate ventilation for flammable chemicals.
+For example, if a hood must be used for storage, it may not provide adequate ventilation for flammable chemicals. - c.

-- c.
 Laboratory activities that may release airborne contaminants, hazardous vapors or gaseous substances above the Permissible Exposure Limit (PEL) or Thresholds Limit Value (TLV) concentrations must be carried out in the fume hood. - d.
-Any fume hood that does not pass inspection must be taken out of service immediately and should not be used until the hood has been repaired and will pass inspection. - e.
+In most cases, the recommended face velocity of a fume hood is between 80 and 100 feet per minute (fpm). - e.
+Any fume hood that does not pass inspection must be taken out of service immediately, and should not be used until the hood has been repaired and will pass inspection. - f.
 Fume hood air velocity should be tested at least annually.